Bias/Hate Crimes FAQ for Students

 Where can I see how many violations of Fordham's bias-related incidents and hate crime policy are reported?

 All crime statistics reported to Fordham are, in turn, reported to the community and the federal government.
-The Department of Public Safety keeps crime statistics for the campus and surrounding areas, is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/Index.aspx and will provide statistics to any interested member of the community (phone: 718-817-2222).
+The Department of Public Safety keeps crime statistics for the campus and surrounding areas, and is required to report these statistics to the federal government (anyone can find the data here: http://ope.ed.gov/security/Index.aspx and will provide statistics to any interested member of the community (phone: 718-817-2222).
 All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review incident reports and publish items from which names and identifying information have been removed for privacy.

 Where can I see Fordham's policies on bias incidents, discrimination and hate crimes?